Shutterstock 1776641012

 As liquids pass through piping, the inner surface acts like a brake causing the fluids closest to the sides to slow down via friction.
 This means the center flow is faster than the outermost flow, and this causes turbulence.
 And turbulence causes sine-like pressure waves to go with the flow.
 The faster the flow, the greater the turbulence and the greater the pressure waves.

 When the turbulent flow and pressure waves reach restrictions in the piping, such as elbows, pressure drops cause bubbles to drop out of solution and head toward the pumps.
 Liquids and slurries tend to drop out solids either as actual solids or to come out as scale, not only on the inner pipe surfaces but also in flanges, elbows and other parts.
-These also act as flow restrictors causing turbulence by decreasing fluid velocities where they meet with increased flows through the centers of the pipes.
+These also act as flow restrictors, causing turbulence by decreasing fluid velocities where they meet increased flows through a pipe's center.
 This will also increase sine wave pressure drops.

 Beyond Pumps: Other Cavitation Sources

 Systems that have tank/pump/boiler combinations, such as glycol systems for heating downstream processes, create cavitation issues that are not always related to the pump.
 These systems rely on raised tanks to feed pumps pressure and gravity.
-An expansion tank above a glycol boiler is an example of system that creates bubbles at times that can create cavitation sounds that can be good way to illustrate various times be falsely attributed to the pumps.
-(Figure 4)
+An expansion tank above a glycol boiler is an example of a system that creates bubbles at times that can create cavitation sounds.
+Figure 4 offers examples of how cavitation can be falsely attributed to pumps.

 Figure 4 illustrates three operating snapshots of a glycol heating system.
 These pressure vessels usually have a blanket, such as natural gas, which can be entrained in the outlet flow.
-The top diagram in the set shows a system that is in balance with the pumps feeding the expansion tank — being in harmony with the liquid leaving it to feed the pumps below the vessel.
-The key factor enabling this balance is a float level control of the expansion tank.
+The top diagram in the set shows a system in balance with the pumps feeding the expansion tank — being in harmony with the liquid, leaving it to feed the pumps below the vessel.
+The key factor enabling this balance is a float level control.

 The vessel feed pumps, which always use a variable frequency drive (VFD), speed up as the level of the expansion tank lowers.
 The pumps below the expansion tank are always running according to the set point of the downstream requirements and then draw from the expansion tank.

-Although they are also VFDs, they are usually at a constant rate but can be set to react to downstream process requirements quickly.
+Although they are also VFDs, they are usually at a constant rate but can be set to react quickly to downstream process requirements.
 The expansion tank is so small in volume that even small fluctuations caused by level controllers that manage feed pumps can get out of sync with suction pumps when the downstream process starts to rock and roll.

-Bubbles in the expansion tank form at the vessel outlet if the level controller is set too low before the feed VFDs speed up or of the feed VFDs are set to ramp up at slower rate than required.
+Bubbles in the expansion tank form at the vessel outlet if the level controller is set too low before the feed VFDs speed up or if the feed VFDs are set to ramp up at a slower rate than required.

-The middle diagram of Figure 4 shows that at low tank level a vortex can form and cause gas entrapment of bubbles that then reach the pumps below creating cavitation sounds in them.
+The middle diagram of Figure 4 shows that at low tank level a vortex can form and cause gas entrapment of bubbles that then reach the pumps below, creating cavitation sounds.
 The lower diagram of Figure 4 shows that a vortex didn’t form because the vessel level is too low.
 It may have been there at a slightly higher vessel level but dissipated when it reached a lower level.
-In this example, the small size of the expansion tank made it was very difficult for the process engineers to set all the in-and-out VFDs in sync with each other because of VFD card communication delays.
+In this example, the small size of the expansion tank made it very difficult for the process engineers to sync the VFDs with each other because of VFD card communication delays.

 The lower diagram represents an actual situation I experienced when working as a senior lab tech at an oil company camp.
-It was a tough problem to troubleshoot because the head office, located 435 miles away, kept insisting the pumps were creating the cavitations.
-There were three pumps connected to a common header below the expansion tank that fed downstream parts of the process.
-A very simple fix for vortexing in expansion tanks that I suggested was to install baffles over the outlet at the bottom of the tank.
+It was a tough problem to troubleshoot because the head office, located 435 miles away, kept insisting the pumps were creating the cavitation.
+Three pumps were connected to a common header below the expansion tank that fed downstream parts of the process.
+I suggested a very simple fix for vortexing in expansion tanks: install baffles over the outlet at the bottom of the tank.

 Other Scenarios to Consider